jtebert/jekyll-polymer/app/_posts/2015-06-08-typography.md

     puts "Hi, #{name}"
   end
   print_hi('Tom')
   #=> prints 'Hi, Tom' to STDOUT.
-This is a long line to test scrolling and wrapping in code.
+This is a long line to test scrolling if it goes past the box.
 {% endhighlight %}

-With line numbers (inline):
+With line numbers:

 {% highlight ruby linenos %}
   def print_hi(name)
     puts "Hi, #{name}"
   end
   print_hi('Tom')
   #=> prints 'Hi, Tom' to STDOUT.
-This is a long line to test scrolling and wrapping in code.
 {% endhighlight %}